 Echocardiography: The diagnosis of HCM is based on the presence of unexplained LV hypertrophy with maximum end-diastolic wall thickness >15 mm in any segment on 2D echocardiography or CMR imaging (7,8).
 The diagnosis of HCM may be considered in individuals with a LV wall thickness of 13-15 mm in the context of another family member fulfilling conventional diagnostic criteria for HCM, or positive genetic testing, or the aforementioned repolarization anomalies (6-8).
 Whereas the maximal LV wall thickness rarely exceeds 12-13 mm in healthy white athletes (2%), this scenario is relatively common (13-18%) in male black athletes, who may reveal a LV wall thickness measurement of up to 16 mm (6,14,17-20).
 The morphologic overlap between physiological LV hypertrophy and HCM is less common in adolescent athletes, and observed in <1% of white athletes, but up to 7%, in African athletes (21,22).
 Notably, LV wall thickness does not exceed 11 mm in white female athletes and 13 mm in black female athletes (18,23).

-As with sedentary HCM individuals, most athletes with HCM show asymmetric pattern of LV hypertrophy (6-8) and in one series, approximately one-third of athletes with HCM had the apical variant (14).
+As with sedentary HCM individuals, most athletes with HCM show an asymmetric pattern of LV hypertrophy (6-8) and in one series, approximately one-third of athletes with HCM had the apical variant (14).
 In contrast, athletes with physiological LV hypertrophy show a more homogeneous and symmetric distribution of wall thickness, with only mild differences between contiguous segments and a symmetric pattern of LV hypertrophy (17).

 LV hypertrophy usually becomes evident during adolescence or early adulthood (7,8), but may not be manifest phenotypically until the 4th or 5th decades of life.
-LV end-diastolic cavity size is normal or reduced in individuals with HCM whereas athletes with physiological LV hypertrophy usually reveal an enlarged cavity (i.e., LV end-diastolic diameter >54 mm) (19).
+LV end-diastolic cavity size in individuals with HCM is normal or reduced, whereas athletes with physiological LV hypertrophy usually reveal an enlarged cavity (i.e., LV end-diastolic diameter >54 mm) (19).
 A subset of HCM athletes with the apical variant (about 15%) may demonstrate an enlarged LV cavity size (14).
-Other subtle structural anomalies supporting the diagnosis of HCM include elongation of mitral valve leaflets, anomalous insertion of papillary muscles, or myocardial crypts and recesses (7,8).Although diastolic function is usually abnormal in sedentary patients with HCM patients, most athletes with HCM reveal normal indices of diastolic transmitral filling (14,19) and reliance on abnormal transmitral Doppler filling pattern to exclude HCM in athletes has poor sensitivity.
+Other subtle structural anomalies supporting the diagnosis of HCM include elongation of mitral valve leaflets, anomalous insertion of papillary muscles, or myocardial crypts and recesses (7,8).Although diastolic function is usually abnormal in sedentary patients with HCM patients, most athletes with HCM reveal normal indices of diastolic transmitral filling (14,19) and reliance on abnormal transmitral Doppler filling pattern to exclude HCM has poor sensitivity in athletes.
 Abnormalities of the relaxation pattern of Tissue Doppler Imaging (TDI) may, however, be present in the early stage of the disease (6).
-According to a study of 1510 athletes and 58 young asymptomatic individuals with HCM (50% of whom had a LV wall thickness ≤ 15 mm), septal E’ < 12 cm/sec and lateral E’ < 12 cm/sec on TDI were the best diastolic markers for diagnosing HCM (24).
+According to a study of 1510 athletes and 58 young asymptomatic individuals with HCM (50% of whom had a LV wall thickness ≤ 15 mm), septal E’ < 12 cm/sec and lateral E’ < 12 cm/sec on TDI were the best diastolic markers for HCM (24).
 LV systolic function is usually within the range of normality in both athletes and HCM patients.
 Only subtle differences in myocardial contraction may be detected by the LV strain assessment (6).

 Cardiac magnetic resonance (CMR): Cardiovascular magnetic resonance imaging is recommended in all athletes with equivocal findings, such as LV wall thickness of 13-16 mm, major electrical abnormalities (deep T-wave inversion in the inferior and/or lateral leads), or symptoms suggestive of cardiac disease in the context of a family history of HCM.
 CMR has unrivalled value in excluding localized hypertrophy, in segments that cannot be visualized adequately with echocardiography, such as the LV apex or the antero-lateral segments.
 The presence of late gadolinium enhancement (LGE) with non-ischemic pattern in the hypertrophied segments is suggestive of myocardial fibrosis, and consistent with the diagnosis of HCM (25,26).